Information for Parents

 Once recruitment is over, and the chapter has offered an invitation to membership which the student accepts, they become a "new member."
 Each chapter has different rules, guidelines and terms for this period that lasts 4 to 8 weeks.
 The student will spend time learning about the history of the fraternity or sorority, rules, history and traditions.
 Once the new member period is over, they will be inducted into full membership (be sure to have your son or daughter ask about each chapter's requirements).

 If your student lives in the house, there are room and board fees which are comparable to and most often less than residence hall or off-campus housing costs.
 These costs vary for each chapter but the total cost is comparable to what room, board, utility, and entertainment costs are for non-Greek students.
-Encourage your son or daughter to ask about the specific costs when they go through recruitment and to share financial obligations with you each semester.
+Encourage your student to ask about the specific costs when they go through recruitment and to share financial obligations with you each semester.
+Students who receive a residency grant from Wittenberg may not be able to use that grant for fraternity/sorority housing (you should confirm with Financial Aid).
+Understand that different organizations have different fees and obligations for members who study abroad, need a specialized meal plan, or have a documented need for accommodation.
 Every chapter uses a different dues structure and some also use third-party agencies for billing; be sure you ask your student about the mechanics of dues and billing upon joining.

 Wittenberg University provides a third party billing service for Greek organizations that request it.
 This third party relationship requires the University to refer any student/family disputes related to charges billed by the University on behalf of the Greek chapter to the designated contact person that the chapter assigns.
 This person is often the organization's House Corporation treasurer or president (usually an alumnus/alumna of the organization) or the chapter treasurer.
 While the University staff will do our best to answer questions regarding student billing statements for fraternity/sorority charges, the best contact will usually be the House Corporation.
 Your student should have the name and contact information for members of the House Corporation; if this information is not available, please call (937) 327-7820.

 Fraternity/Sorority houses are homes.
 Each house has a living room, or common area, multiple bathrooms, kitchen and dining room.
-Most have computer facilities, phone lines in each room where students can connect to the Internet, laundry facilities, and cable T.V. access.
+Most have computer facilities, wireless internet, laundry facilities, and cable or satellite T.V. access.
 But the comforts of home are not what make fraternity and sorority houses homes--it is the brothers/sisters that flourish in an environment that promotes learning and friendship.
 Most chapters offer opportunities for family members to visit the houses multiple times a year.

 The days of open keg parties at fraternity/sorority social functions are gone.
 Today's fraternities and sororities promote responsible use of alcohol.
 Our fraternity/sorority community has been on the cutting-edge of the alcohol issue.
 Each chapter holds seminars on responsible alcohol use.
 Our fraternity/sorority chapters are expected to abide by the university's alcohol policy and Safe Social Hosting procedures.